Shanshan-IC/Shanshan-IC.github.io/_posts/2016-11-29-data-mining-r-and-python.md

 ---
 layout:     post
-title:      Which is better for data analysis R or Python (From Quora)
+title:      Which is better for data analysis R or Python
 category:   [Data Mining]
 tags:		[Data Mining, R, Python]
 ---